 Rejection and ridicule

-Gay young people are afraid of being rejected by their parents and possibly by any other person they can turn to for advice.
-They fear the scorn and aggression from their friends and classmates, that some of them will repeat the “faggot” jokes that will spread throughout the school and, unfortunately, among older people.
+Homosexual young people are afraid of being rejected by their parents and perhaps by any other person to whom they may turn for advice.
+They are afraid of contempt and aggression from their friends and fellow students, that some of them will repeat jokes “about fagots” that will spread throughout the school and, unfortunately, among older people.

-They are afraid to give themselves away by appearance or look, or even an untimely remark.
-It is incredibly difficult for them to meet other gays and lesbians and, being in isolation, they may feel like “the only gay / only lesbian in the world” - this is the phrase we often hear from them.
-Simply put, young homosexuals experience exactly the same shock as their parents who find out about the orientation of their son or daughter.
+They are afraid to give themselves away with their appearance or glance or even an untimely remark.
+They find it incredibly difficult to meet other gays and lesbians and, being isolated, they may feel like “the only gay/only lesbian in the world,” a phrase we often hear from them.
+Simply put, young homosexuals experience exactly the same shock as their parents who found out about their son or daughter's orientation.
 But our children experience these feelings alone.
-Often, young homosexuals gather in spirit for 3-4 years before opening up to their parents.
+It is not uncommon for young homosexuals to gather their courage for 3-4 years before coming out to their parents.

 Parents' reaction

-The main reaction of parents who are completely unprepared for such a development of their child will be shock, rage and fear.
-Someone blames himself, someone renounces the child, and someone wants to help, but does not know how.
+The main reaction of parents who are completely unprepared for such a development in their child will be shock, rage and fear.
+Some blame themselves, some deny the child, and some want to help, but don’t know how.
 Many, regardless of their will, feel alienated from their own children.
 Even if love continues to bind the child and the parent, it does not reduce the shock and embarrassment of the latter.

 Ignorance

 If we study the reasons for the different reactions of parents, a fairly complete picture will emerge.
-First, while there are well-written books about gays and lesbians, little is known about them and they are not often seen in public libraries and bookstores.
-Secondly, parents, along with the rest of society, have absorbed all the existing myths and conjectures about homosexuality.
+First, although there are well-written books about gays and lesbians, little is known about them and they are not often seen in public libraries and bookstores.
+Secondly, parents, along with other members of society, have absorbed all the existing myths and speculations about homosexuality.

 Parents of homosexual children face a lack of information.
-Very rarely, if ever, homosexuality is talked about at home in a way that is different from the sensationalism hyped by the media, and often with strong distortion that is based on limited knowledge or distorted by the media.
-The resulting image is not much different from the one that parents first received in childhood in an atmosphere of prejudice, fear and ridicule of homosexuality.
-Even those parents who consider themselves very understanding do not expect homosexuality in their family.
+Very rarely, if at all, is homosexuality talked about at home in a way that is different from the media sensationalism, and often with strong distortions that are based on limited knowledge or distorted by the media.
+The resulting image is not very different from the one that parents first received in childhood in an atmosphere of prejudice, fear and ridicule of homosexuality.
+Even those parents who consider themselves very understanding do not expect homosexuality to appear in their family.
 Don't blame yourself.
-These prejudices, these conjectures and fabrications dominate our society.
-But these are not the ideas that you, as a parent/family/friend of a homosexual, will adhere to.
-As you begin to receive more and more information, the shock will begin to pass, you will eventually feel how these prejudices go away, and you will understand how distorted and stereotyped these images of homosexuals are and what a huge responsibility they bear for discrimination against the homosexual part of the population.
+These prejudices, these conjectures and fictions dominate our society.
+But these are not ideas that you, as a parent/family/friend of a gay person, would adhere to.
+As you begin to receive more and more information, the shock will begin to wear off, you will eventually feel these prejudices go away, and you will understand how distorted and stereotypical these images of homosexuals are and how they bear a huge responsibility for discrimination against the homosexual part of the population.

 Religious prejudice and intolerance

-Thirdly, if parents share certain religious views, then one of the difficulties they may face is the revision of religious doctrines with a homosexual son or daughter.
-While the purpose of this booklet is not to develop an acceptable solution, here are a few points for reflection.
+Third, if parents share certain religious views, then one of the difficulties they may face is reconsidering religious doctrines with a son or daughter's homosexual orientation.
+While the purpose of this booklet is not to provide a workable solution, here are a few points to consider.

-Quite a lot of work has been done by the clergy of all denominations to develop a more tolerant attitude towards homosexuals.
-The laws of the Church are mainly based on the ancient laws of the Jews, and perhaps in those days it was simply necessary for the Jewish people to "be fruitful, go and multiply" in order to survive.
+Quite a lot of work has been done by clergy of all denominations to develop more tolerant attitudes towards homosexuals.
+The laws of the Church are mainly based on the ancient laws of the Jews and perhaps in those days it was simply necessary for the Jewish people to “be fertile, to go and multiply” for the sake of survival.
 Today, when we need to control the population on the planet, this is not entirely relevant.
 For example, the texts written by the Apostle Paul were written about two thousand years ago.
-It is not known how fair they were at the time, but it is highly doubtful that some of the discriminatory sex restrictions he is supposed to have described would be considered acceptable in the light of current knowledge.
-We are taught that “we are all children of God”, and many homosexuals are believers.
-For people of other religions, this problem is no doubt even more difficult.
-And the best way for them is to seek advice from the relevant religious organizations.
+It is not known how fair they were at the time, but it is very doubtful that some of the sex-discriminatory restrictions he is supposed to describe would be considered acceptable in the light of existing knowledge.
+We are taught that “we are all children of God,” and many homosexuals are believers.
+For people of other religions, the problem is undoubtedly even more complex.
+And the best way for them is to seek advice from relevant religious organizations.

 You can often hear the phrase from parents: “Why did my child choose this lifestyle?”
-And again, it must be emphasized that homosexual orientation is not chosen - it is natural for a given person.
-In light of the many challenges that homosexuals have to overcome and the hostility they may face even from those who know and love them, it should be absolutely obvious that most people will not choose such a lifestyle full of all kinds of pressure.
+And again it must be emphasized that homosexual orientation is not chosen - it is natural for a given person.
+In light of the many difficulties that homosexuals have to overcome, and the hostility that they can face even from those who know and love them, it should be absolutely obvious that most people would not choose this lifestyle full of all kinds of pressure.
 People don't choose heterosexuality.
 It's just part of their personality.
 The same is true for gays and lesbians.

 Parent organizations

-Since 1969, parent organizations have studied thousands of families from all walks of life—families that have experienced divorce or separation; families with one parent; ethnic minority and interracial families; families practicing open relationships; large families and families with one child; patriarchal families and families where the relationship between parents comes first; severely needy families, families with an average income and prosperous.
+Since 1969, parent organizations have studied thousands of families from all walks of life—families experiencing divorce or separation; single parent families; ethnic minority and interracial families; families practicing open relationships; large families and families with one child; patriarchal families and families where the relationship between parents comes first; families in great need, families with average income and well-to-do families.

 Thus, parent organizations had a unique opportunity to identify a factor common to all types of families.
-Any factor in the environment, upbringing, atmosphere, parent-child relationships and family experiences that causes homosexuality.
+Any factor in environment, upbringing, atmosphere, child-parent relationships, and family experiences that causes homosexuality.
 Nothing of the kind was found.
-On the contrary, the experience of parent organizations has shown that the common explanations for the existence of homosexuals are not logical enough.
+On the contrary, the experience of parent organizations has shown that common explanations for the existence of homosexuals are not logical enough.

 Myths about parental “guilt”

-Take, for example, one of the most common explanations for homosexuality, according to which a weak father (or in the absence of a father) and a strong, domineering mother, the son will be gay.
+Take, for example, one of the most common explanations of homosexuality, according to which a weak father (or no father) and a strong, domineering mother will have a gay son.
 This is a completely absurd theory.
-If it were true, World War II, in which millions of men were away from home for very long periods, would have resulted in a large number of lesbians and gays among children born and raised at that time.
+If it had been fair, World War II, in which millions of men were away from home for very long periods of time, would have resulted in a large number of lesbians and gays among children born and raised at that time.
 But that did not happen.
-In fact, this and other theories of the origin of homosexuality indirectly hint that their parents are to blame for the homosexuality of children.
+In fact, this and other theories of the origin of homosexuality indirectly hint that their parents are to blame for children's homosexuality.

 Let's see how wrong this is.
-If you have one child, ask yourself how different his or her upbringing was from that of most other children.
-If you have other children, ask yourself if there were any differences in the way your homosexual child was raised and the rest of your children.
-Unlikely.
-Even if something in raising your son or daughter was significantly different from raising other children, then why, out of a thousand thousand consequences, was homosexuality the result?
+If you have one child, ask yourself how much his or her upbringing was different from most other children.
+If you have other children, ask yourself if there were any differences in the way you raised your gay child and your other children.
+Hardly.
+Even if something in the upbringing of your son or daughter was significantly different from the upbringing of other children, then why, out of a thousand thousand consequences, was homosexuality the result?

-The truth is that it is easier for parents to find fault in themselves than to come to terms with the fact that there is something in their child that they never knew about.
-This search for the cause within yourself is a kind of punishment that you impose on yourself.
-But it will not help you or your child.
-In fact, by such self-torture you only increase the problems of your daughter or your son.
+The truth is that it is easier for parents to blame themselves than to accept that there is something in their child that they never knew about.
+This search for a reason within yourself is a kind of punishment that you impose on yourself.
+But it will not help either you or your child.
+In fact, with such self-torture you only increase the problems of your daughter or your son.

-Try to accept the fact that you experienced a shock that very few parents are ready for.
+Try to accept the fact that you have experienced a shock that few parents are prepared for.
 Your child has experienced exactly the same shock for several years.
-Now put some faith in the strength that holds the family together in times of crisis.
-Realize that there is no “correct” reaction for the parents in this situation.
-However, as with all family situations, your child needs a signal that you still love him or her no matter what.
-Be it words or deeds, this is the beginning of movement in the right direction.
+Now put a little faith in the strength that holds a family together in times of crisis.
+Realize that there is no “right” reaction for parents in this situation.
+However, as in all family situations, your child needs a signal that you still love him or her no matter what.
+Whether it be words or actions, this is the beginning of movement in the right direction.

 Don't hide your emotions

-Do not suppress your emotions with your mind.
+Don't suppress your emotions with your mind.
 Some parents will say that they will accept their child for who they are, even if deep down they are upset.
 Don't hide your emotions.
-It is better to tell your child that you were completely unprepared for such a shock and that you still love him or her and nothing will change that, but you still need time to recover from the shock and want to get help from FFLAG (Families and Friends of Lesbians and Gays).
-At the same time, contact parent organizations, if not for the purpose of obtaining information and support, then in order to express their emotions.
+It is better to tell your child that you were completely unprepared for such a shock and that you still love him or her and nothing will change that, but you still need time to recover from the shock and want to get help from FFLAG Friends of Lesbians and Gays).
+At the same time, contact parent organizations, if not for the purpose of obtaining information and support, then in order to express your emotions.
 Parents also experience shock, pain and guilt.
-Share these feelings with someone who is not related to your family, who will listen with great understanding, help you get rid of this burden and reduce the risk of confrontation in your family.
+Share these feelings with someone outside of your family who will listen more understandingly, help you release this burden, and reduce the risk of confrontation in your family.

 Some parents start the conversation first

-Quite by accident, parents realize that their child is homosexual before he or she dares to tell them about it.
-Gays and lesbians usually say that it would be much easier for them to grow up if their moms and dads told them something like this: “I somehow thought (a) that you were a lesbian / gay.
-If so, then I want you to know/know that this will in no way affect the love I have for you as my child.
-I need to find more information about homosexuality so I know how best to help you be happy.
-Lesbian/gay or not, I love you and if it helps, let's talk about it."
+Quite by chance, parents realize that their child is homosexual before he or she decides to tell them about it.
+Gays and lesbians usually say that it would have been much easier for them to grow up if their moms and dads told them things like this: “I once thought you were gay.
+If this is the case, then I want you to know that this will not in any way affect the love I have for you as my child.
+I need to find out more information about homosexuality so I can know how best to help you be happy.
+Lesbian/gay or not, I love you and if it helps, let’s talk about it.”

-These thoughts, verbalized and in some families written rather than spoken, can bridge the gap between you and your child, who may want to speak first but can't find the right words.
+These thoughts, put into words, and in some families, written rather than spoken, can become a bridge between you and your child, who may want to speak first, but cannot find the right words.
 Even young people who are clearly aware of their homosexuality may have difficulty accepting this side of themselves.
-Thus, it is better to gradually and gently show (over some time) your love for the child and the strength of this connection, thus creating an atmosphere in which it will be easier for your son or daughter to talk to you.
+Therefore, it is better to gradually and gently show (over time) your love for your child and the strength of that bond, thus creating an atmosphere in which your son or daughter will find it easier to talk to you.

-Parents often wonder if their child will change as they grow up, and if he realizes too late that he is not predominantly homosexual, will this cause him great emotional harm?
+Parents often wonder if their child will change as they grow up and if they realize too late that they are not predominantly gay, will this cause them great emotional harm?
 The answer is that it is impossible to speak for all children at once.

-If the child is 12-15 years old, then there is a possibility that he is bisexual, although pronounced bisexuals make up a small part of the population.
-Given the pressure on gays and lesbians, it is unlikely that people with a different orientation will consider themselves as such for a long time.
+If a child is 12-15 years old, then there is a possibility that he is bisexual, although pronounced bisexuals make up a small part of the population.
+Given the pressures placed on gays and lesbians, it is unlikely that people of other orientations will identify as such for long.
 The most important thing is that your children do not feel this pressure.
-Support, love and understanding of parents and relatives are extremely necessary for homosexuals at this rather difficult stage of their life.
+The support, love and understanding of parents and loved ones is extremely necessary for homosexuals at this rather difficult stage of their lives.

 This is not pedophilia

-Another parental misconception about homosexuality is that they think lesbians and gays want to have sex with young children.
-This is absolutely not true, but one of the myths that have appeared as a result of society's ignorance of the nature of homosexuality.
+Another misconception parents have about homosexuality is that they think lesbians and gays want to be intimate with young children.
+This is an absolute untruth, but one of the myths that appeared as a result of society’s ignorance of the nature of homosexuality.
 A mentally healthy, developed homosexual is not interested in children sexually in the same way as a mentally healthy and developed heterosexual.
 In fact, according to statistics, a huge number of cases of child abuse are committed with the participation of persons of heterosexual orientation and, unfortunately, within the family.

 It's quite common

 Another fairly common question is: “Are there more gays and lesbians now than before?”
-According to the data used in the Wolfendon Report prior to 1957, at least 1 person in 20 is predominantly or exclusively homosexual.
-According to recent studies, this ratio is more likely to be 1 to 15.
+According to data used in the Wolfendon Report up to 1957, at least 1 in 20 people are predominantly or exclusively homosexual.
+According to recent studies, the ratio is more likely to be 1 in 15.
 This is not an increase in homosexuals.
-This is a result of the fact that since the beginning of discrimination against homosexuality (for example, the Act of 1967 in the USA), more people come out freely and live openly.
+This is the result of the fact that since the beginning of the discriminalization of homosexuality (for example, the Act of 1967 in the USA), more and more people are freely coming out and living openly.
 This is especially true for young people.
-They increasingly refuse to lead a double life: to be one person at home, and completely different outside the home.
-This is one of the reasons why so many homosexuals now open up to their parents.
-The "family" that we are often told about is exactly what shapes our society.
+They increasingly refuse to lead a double life: to be one person at home and a completely different person outside the home.
+This is one of the reasons why so many gay people are now coming out to their parents.
+The “family” we are often told about is exactly what shapes our society.
 We may personally encounter gays and lesbians in our families, at work, or in social life.
 In any of these situations, they need our understanding, support, respect and love.
 This is the result of knowledge.
 Discrimination is the result of ignorance.

 HIV and AIDS

-Finally, and very importantly, the fears of parents, relatives, friends and colleagues of homosexuals about HIV and AIDS need to be addressed.
-The only correct step that parents can and should take is to make sure that their child, whether homosexual or heterosexual, is fully aware of the problem and is aware that in any intimate intercourse that includes vaginal, oral or anal contact , it is necessary to practice "safe sex".
+Finally, and very importantly, it is necessary to address the fears of parents, relatives, friends and colleagues of homosexuals regarding HIV and AIDS.
+The only correct step that parents can and should take is to make sure that their child, whether he is gay or straight, is fully aware of the problem and is aware that during any intimate communication, including vaginal, oral or anal contact , it is necessary to practice “safe sex”.
 This means using a condom.
-Relevant literature should be made available to children.
-But this should not be emphasized, since this disease is transmitted through semen, blood and bodily secretions.
-As with all other matters of sex, knowledge eliminates risk and fear.
-Ignorance and prejudice can be literally killers.
+It is necessary to make relevant literature available to children.
+But you should not focus on this, since this disease is transmitted through semen, blood and body secretions.
+As with all matters of sex, knowledge eliminates risk and fear.
+Ignorance and prejudice can literally be killers.
 Make sure you are fully aware.

-If a gay or lesbian brings a partner to the home to meet the family, they should be given the same reception as would be given to the partner of a heterosexual family member.
+If a gay or lesbian woman brings a partner into the home to meet the family, he should be given the same welcome as the partner of a heterosexual family member would be given.

-It may take some time, love and respect to reach this stage of a relationship.
-But it is important to recognize the need to overcome prejudice in the interests of all family members, and in particular so that you continue to provide hospitality to which every child is entitled and which, in turn, will be extended to you if you are open.
+Reaching this stage of the relationship may take some time, love and respect.
+But it is important to recognize the need to overcome prejudice for the sake of the interests of all family members, and in particular so that you continue to provide the hospitality to which every child has a right and which, in turn, will be shown to you if you are open.

 Conclusion

 In this booklet, we wanted, among other things, to emphasize that homosexuality is just as normal as heterosexuality.
-It is very difficult to become a completely happy person if your orientation is rejected, especially by those you love and care about.
-By sharing your child's emotions and experiences, you can strengthen the bond that exists between you and greatly increase each person's chance of happiness.
+It is very difficult to be a completely happy person if your sexuality is rejected, especially by those you love and care about.
+By sharing his emotions and experiences with your child, you can strengthen the bond that exists between you and significantly increase everyone's chance of happiness.

-(C) 2006 FFLAG Lesbian and Gay Families and Friends Organization
+(C) 2006 FFLAG Organization of Families and Friends of Lesbians and Gays

 Translation: Elena Agafonova

-This article will go as a separate item, since it is already very important and touches on many issues that were discussed here, from a professional journalistic point of view.
-Translation of the article - [ To view links ].
+This article will be a separate item, since it is very important and touches on many issues that were discussed here from a professional journalistic point of view.
+Translation of the article - [To view the link].

 ---